 SEKUNDUS: ET IN TERRA PAX HOMINIBUS - Back on dry land at last!

 TRIBUS: DE PROFUNDIS - The Dissolution has begun.
-Fires around the foundations
+Fires around the foundations.

-SEXTUS: AGNUS DEI - Saving the bell.
+SEXTUS: AGNUS DEI - Saving the Priory Bell.

-OCTEM: JUBILATE DEO - The walk to Chichester - The 3 riders approach
+OCTEM: JUBILATE DEO - The walk to Chichester - The 3 riders approach.

 NOVEM: KYRIE - Giving thanks for safe return to France.